TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 15/Matthew 15.32.md

 ---

-And Jesus called unto him his disciples, and said, I have compassion on the multitude, because they continue with me now three days and have nothing to eat: and I would not send them away fasting, lest haply they faint on the way.
+Jesus summoned his disciples and said, "I have compassion on the multitude, because they continue with me now three days and have nothing to eat.
+I don't want to send them away fasting, or they might faint on the way."